 - PCAT exams scores which are older than June 2011 will not be considered in the 2013-2014 admission cycle.

 Candidates interested in being considered should submit their application via the central application system PharmCAS

 .
 RFUMS utilizes rolling admission and all candidates are encouraged to apply early.
 PharmCAS

-materials must be received no later than February 1 and our supplemental application deadline is May 1.
+materials must be received no later than February 3.
+RFUMS does not require a supplemental application.